ARK333333/SaudiExchangeScrapping/README.md

 # SaudiExchangeScrapping
-Python program that web scraps the Saudi exchange site into a JSON file.
+A Python program that utilizes Selenium and Pandas to scrap the following Saudi Exchange's fields from the main market page:
-The program currently targets the following cells:
 - Ticker identifier
 - Last trade
 	- Price